 We are aware that bed bugs are attracted to carbon dioxide.
-When we fall into a deep sleep, as we exhale, we emit carbon dioxide which attracts bed bugs to come out from hiding.
-Bed bugs are also attracted to body heat that is generated by humans.
+When we fall into a deep sleep, as we exhale, we emit carbon dioxide, which attracts bed bugs to come out from hiding.
+Bed bugs are also attracted to the body heat that humans generate.

-But here's something interesting we bet you haven't heard of before.
+But here's something interesting we bet you have yet to hear of.
 According to an article published in Newsweek Magazine, bed bugs are also attracted to color.

-The article states that bed bug are specifically attracted to the colors black and red, and do not like the colors green, yellow and white.
+The article states that bed bugs are specifically attracted to the colors black and red and do not like the colors green, yellow, and white.

 Bed bugs are not picky about cleanliness or hygiene.
-It simply doesn't matter how clean or dirty your home is.
-Their only objective it to seek out warmth, carbon dioxide, and finally, a blood meal.
+It simply doesn't matter how clean or dirty your home is—their only objective is to seek warmth, carbon dioxide, and finally, a blood meal.

-There is a way to attract bed bugs in order to determine if you do have an infestation.
-This will not kill them, but can be helpful to alert you of an infestation in its early stages.
+There is a way to attract bed bugs to determine if you have an infestation.
+This will not kill them but can be helpful to alert you of an infestation in its early stages.